 Using a non-hosted payment gateway, your customers will be able to enter their details without leaving your site.
 To take payments onsite you typically need an SSL certificate and to comply with certain legal and technical PCI requirements.

-However, some of the full service payment providers like Stripe and Braintree allow you to send card details directly from your customer’s browser to the provider meaning that it never hits your server.
+However, some payment service providers allow you to send card details directly from your customer’s browser to the provider, meaning that it never hits your server.
 This makes the payment process much simpler for your customers without imposing any more requirements on you.

 10. Can the payment gateway be used with your existing/planned integrations?

-You will want to consider whether the payment gateway integrates with your current billing, shopping cart, accounting solutions you are using.
+Consider whether the payment gateway integrates with your current billing, shopping cart, and accounting solutions you are using.
 Ideally the payment gateway you choose will be integrated with software you already have.
-If not, you should still look for a service that is integrated with software providers, both because it increases convenience and saves you time (e.g. a Zuora integration) and because it signals that the provider has an API that is easy to integrate against, saving you development time down the road.
+If not, you should still look for a service that is integrated with software providers, because it increases convenience and saves you time, as well as signals that the provider has an API that is easy to integrate against, saving you development time down the road.

-If, after asking all of these questions, you still haven't found a payment gateway which meets your requirements there are some other options you can consider.
-Our guide to recurring payments compares each of the main online payment options on costs, ease of access, international reach, timings, support etc. helping you to find the right option for you.
+If after asking all of these questions you still haven't found a payment gateway which meets your requirements, there are some other options you can consider.
+Our guide to recurring payments compares each of the main online payment options on costs, ease of access, international reach, timings, support, and more.